astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 These are processed using `analysis/prep/preprocess_road_crossings.py`.
 Run this before small barriers above so it can be merged in.

 This creates a feather file that is joined in with final small barriers dataset to create background barriers displayed on the map.

+## Waterfalls

+Waterfalls are processed using `analysis/prep/barriers/prep_waterfalls.py`.

+Waterfalls are snapped to the aquatic network and duplicates are marked.